Ariyalur: Transportation

 The National Highway NH136 connects Perambalur and Thanjavur, passes through Ariyalur, State Highways SH143 - Ariyalur- Thungapuram - Thittakudi and SH139 Ariyalur - Rettipalayan are the major roads via Ariyalur.
 The Ariyalur municipality maintains a total length of 29.17 km.
 The town has 3.2 km concrete roads, 16.2 km BT roads, 4 km of WBM roads and 5.77 km earthen roads.
 A total of 452 roads is maintained by the State Highways Department.
 Ariyalur is served by town bus service, which provides connectivity within the town and the suburbs.
 There are private operated mini-bus services that cater to the local transport needs of the town.
 The town has a B-class bus stand located in the heart of the town.
 There are regular inter-city bus services to Ariyalur.
 The Tamil Nadu State Transport Corporation operates daily services connecting various cities to Ariyalur.
 The major inter city bus routes from the town are to cities and towns like Trichy, Chidambaram, Jayankondam, Perambalur and Thanjavur.
 Ariyalur railway station is located on the line between the state capital Chennai and Trichy and is well connected by rail to major towns like Madurai and Tirunelveli.
 The nearest seaport is Karaikal port, located 95 km away, while the nearest airport is the Tiruchirappalli International Airport, located 76 km away from the town.

 Ariyalur railway station is a major railway station on chord line connecting Chennai and Tiruchirappalli.
-Several daily trains such as Pallavan Express, Rockfort Express, Pearl City Express, Vaigai Express, Guruvayur Express ,Mangalore Express, sethu expressetc. connect Ariyalur with Chennai Egmore and Tiruchirappalli Junction.
+Several daily trains such as Pallavan Express, Rockfort Express, Pearl City Express, Vaigai Express, Guruvayur Express, Tambaram–Mangaluru Central Express, sethu expressetc. connect Ariyalur with Chennai Egmore and Tiruchirappalli Junction.